jivaniv/CS330_Project_Ivaniv/README.md

 this README file.

 The first file Ivaniv_J_part1.py is the code for part 1 of the project.
 This code asks for user input so that the user can enter the access code one value at a time.
-After each value, the code run through a series of if/else statements to decide whether the access/locking code has been entered or not.
+After each value, the code runs through a series of if/else statements to decide whether the access/locking code has been entered or not.
 The user should only enter integers between 0-9, but if the user inputs any other value the code will just ignore it.
 The user can enter nothing to exit the loop/code.
 The user input is never echoed.
 The access code is 182821 and the locking code is 182824.
 The code returns unlock/lock when these codes are entered, respectively.